dapepe/OllamaSublime/README.md

   - `OllamaSublime: Cancel Request` to cancel the current request
   - `OllamaSublime: Show History` to show the histor
   - `OllamaSublime: Clear History` to clear the history
+  - `OllamaSublime: Toggle Output Panel` to show/hide the output panel

+### Output Panel

+The output panel provides a dedicated space for viewing AI responses without modifying your current file.
+You can:
+- Toggle it with `Cmd/Ctrl + Shift + K`
+- Use it through Command Palette: `OllamaSublime: Toggle Output Panel`
+- Keep it open while working with multiple prompts
+- Scroll through longer responses easily

 ### Working with Context